robertDevelops44/CEToolBox/README.md

     - If using Excel: cells A2, B2  →  username, password
     - If using text editor: 2nd line  →  username, password
 - Populate _ECL_PPL.xlsx_ with entries starting from the 2nd row
+- Make sure _ECL_PPL.xlsx_ is closed when running the program
 >#### SFE Margin Calculator
 - No prerequisites